caedney/algorithms/app/src/main/java/algorithms/Exercises/Exercise_1_1/Exercise_1_1_0.md

 ### 🙋‍♂️ What happens if I use a variable before initializing it to a value?

-Java will report a compile-time error if there is any path through your code that would lead to use of an uninitialized variable.
+Java will report a compile-time error if there is any path through your code that would lead to the use of an uninitialized variable.

 ### 🙋‍♂️ What are the values of `1/0` and `1.0/0.0` as Java expressions?